-- A plan was developed that supports ECCE providers adopting and implementing best inclusion practices. - High quality resources for educators and parents have been made available in languages other than English. - Development of parent feedback and family advisory group input has been put in place to inform the work of the ECAC. - Interest Driven Learning series has been offered in all 10 regions. - Newly designed series-based professional development has expanded to reach all 10 regions.
+- The number of ECCE educators receiving culturally competent and appropriate coaching, training, certifications and other support has increased across all 10 REDC regions. - A plan was developed that supports ECCE providers adopting and implementing best inclusion practices. - High quality resources for educators and parents have been made available in languages other than English. - Development of parent feedback and family advisory group input has been put in place to inform the work of the ECAC. - Interest Driven Learning series has been offered in all 10 regions. - Newly designed series-based professional development has expanded to reach all 10 regions.

-- racial equity and inclusion practices. - QUALITYstarsNY standards were reviewed with input from a group of crosssector ECAC members. - Materials supporting parent choice of early childhood education programs have been made accessible on the ECAC website and partner agencies websites. - centers 25% of family child care). - More ECCE staff have received appropriate training and certifications to support/enable high quality services/education. - Continued and ongoing training, support, and resources for racial equity and inclusion practices have been made available.
+- increased by another 10% in high need communities. - Resources have continued to be provided to support providers in implementing racial equity and inclusion practices. - QUALITYstarsNY standards were reviewed with input from a group of crosssector ECAC members. - Materials supporting parent choice of early childhood education programs have been made accessible on the ECAC website and partner agencies websites.

+- centers 25% of family child care). - More ECCE staff have received appropriate training and certifications to support/enable high quality services/education. - Continued and ongoing training, support, and resources for racial equity and inclusion practices have been made available.